No Surprises Act

 You’re never required to give up your protections from balance billing.
 You also aren’t required to get care out-of-network.
 You can choose a provider or facility in your plan’s network.

-Additionally, Nevada law requires that the patient pay only their in-network cost sharing amounts.
+Additionally, Oregon law requires that the patient pay only their in-network cost sharing amounts.
 This law does not apply to: (1) any patient who has coverage through an out of state insurance policy; (2) critical access hospitals or any medically necessary emergency services provided at such a hospital and (3) any out-of-network health care services provided 24 hours after notification that a patient has been stabilized.

 When balance billing isn’t allowed, you also have the following protections:

 - You are only responsible for paying your share of the cost (like the copayments, coinsurance, and deductibles that you would pay if the provider or facility was in-network).

 - Your health plan will pay out-of-network providers and facilities directly.
 Your health plan generally must:

 - Cover emergency services without requiring you to get approval for services in advance (prior authorization).